wireapp/brand/Tone of Voice.md

 * The Yahoo Style Guide

-# Other Communication Channels
+# Other communication channels

 Beyond the user interface, each of the primary touch-points through which we communicate to our customers may require subtle differences in tone — _how do we talk to our users in each context?_

 The sections below outline the unique requirements or guidelines that apply to each channel.

-## Customer Support Material
+## Customer Support material

 _(based on feedback from Support ToV discussion w/ founders)_